phalacee/phxUserScripts/README.md

 About
 -----

 This user script will allow you to add webcomics that use a sequential number for their strip ids to a list of sites in the cycle, and then you can read the comics, progressing through the cycle using the navigation elements the script inserts in to the site.
-Included in the navigation elements is a "Last Read" button that shows up when you are viewing previously read comic strips in the archive.
+Included in the navigation elements is a "Last Read" button that shows up when you are viewing previously read comic strips in the archive, and a '+' button that can increment the comic strip number (only works 100% of the time for strips not using dates for the strip id).

 Installation